chainpoint/chainpoint-client-js/README.md

 ### Get Proof(s)

-Proofs are first anchored to the 'Calendar' chain maintained by every Node.
+Proofs are first anchored to the 'Calendar' chain maintained by every Chainpoint Core.
 This takes up to ten seconds.
 Retrieving a `hashIdNode` at this stage returns a proof anchored to the Calendar.

 Proofs are appended with data as they are anchored to additional blockchains.
 For example, it takes 60 - 90 minutes to anchor a proof to Bitcoin.
 Calling getProofs will now append the first proof with data that anchors it to the Bitcoin Blockchain.